sneidenfernandes/SQL/README.md

 # SQL

 Welcome to my SQL Repository!
-This collection contains a variety of SQL excercises from various sites.
-I will be solving queries and documenting more sites as I go along.
+This collection contains a variety of SQL excercises from various sites, SQL Projects And Case Studies.

 Till date, the sites I've covered are structured into folders as mentioned below: